 Jerkass: More and more after each season.
 Beyond a shadow of a doubt.
 Her beast transformation in "Sickly Sweet" even makes her sound like a literal ass (the animal).
 Hell, that episode shows that even trying to do anything nice is nearly impossible for Mandy, to the point where she has physical difficulty just trying to say "Please."

-Jerk with a Heart of Jerk: While she does do heroic actions like saving Billy from himself or whatever Monster of the Week they're up against, as well as saving the whole planet, Mandy will always have a selfish motive in mind no matter what.
+Jerk with a Heart of Gold: While she does do heroic actions like saving Billy from himself or whatever Monster of the Week they're up against, as well as saving the whole planet, Mandy will always have a selfish motive in mind no matter what.
+She is also shown to care about Grim and Billy, even though she won't admit it and never talks about it.

 Madden Into Misanthropy: It's implied that three things helped complete Mandy's metamorphosis into the cynical tyrant we all know and love: The realization that her beloved unicorn toys were being churned out daily by a factory, Mindy's inane, meaningless prattle, and having to deal with Billy every single day of her life.